 Footprints of the Raleigh Garden Club

-Long, amazing lists of projects undertaken by the Raleigh Garden Club to beautify our community come from our History Books, that we make each year, now in the NC State Archives.
-I got to wondering where all these projects are today.
+There are long, amazing lists of projects undertaken by the Raleigh Garden Club in our History Books for each year, now in the NC State Archives.
+Projects to beautify our community, our parks, and our public spaces.
+Reading over these lists, I got to wondering where all these projects are today.
 And so I started looking for our footprints… how our club made an impact on our community.
 It grew into a lot of fun – a chance to explore the area and seek out the places where the RGC difference is still there to see - Erica W.

 “Many people will walk in and out of your life, but only true friends will leave footprints in your heart.” -- Anonymous

 In honor of the US Bicentennial, 40 Red Dawn (Metasequioa) were planted in Pullen Park.
 Here they are today.

 Raleigh Rescue mission

 Another big project of the 1970's was landscaping the Raleigh Rescue mission.

 The Club has planted more than 27 trees in the last 10 years in Raleigh Parks to honor our departed members.
 This is a grove of 6 Fringe trees planted in Glen Eden Parks.